laurabaldassari/2019-500/data-and-code/toy_example/toy_2019_analysis.md

     Wald test            = 27  on 1 df,   p=2e-07
     Score (logrank) test = 28.3  on 1 df,   p=1e-07

 The relative hazard rate is shown in the `exp(coef)` section of the output.
-Our unadjusted treatment model suggests that the hazard of the outcome is smaller (but not significantly smaller) in the treated group than in the control group.
-Our estimate is that this relative hazard rate for occurrence of the event associated with treatment as compared to control is 0.86 with a 95% confidence interval of (0.57, 1.29).

 Yes, you can tidy this model, as well, using the `broom` package.